Three residents on Tuesday urged the Joliet City Council to consider term limits.

 Sheridan made his comments during a public comment period at the end of the meeting, when people are given up to four minutes to speak on any issue of their choosing.

-The mayor and council members typically do comment during the public comment period, and none of them responded directly to Sheridan.
+The mayor and council members typically comment during the public comment period, but none of them responded directly to Sheridan.

-But Councilwoman Susanna Ibarra, who is in her first term, did use a subsequent section of the meeting for council comments to say she supported term limits.
+Council member Susanna Ibarra, who is in her first term, used a subsequent section of the meeting for council comments to say she supported term limits.

-Wright-McCullum, not a council member now, used the public comment period to say that she supported term limits.
+Wright-McCullum, who is not currently a council member, used the public comment period to say that she supported term limits.

-So did Willie Sellers, who has been an advocate in past years for policies to bring more city construction business to local minority contractors.
+So did Willie Sellers, who has been an advocate in the past for policies to bring more city construction business to local minority contractors.

 “I’d like to know how to go about getting term limits on the ballot, so people can get what they want,” Sellers told the council.

-Sheridan said he believed Joliet voters would support term limits by a two-to-one margin if given an opportunity to vote on the matter.
+Sheridan said he believes Joliet voters would support term limits by a 2-1 margin if given an opportunity to vote on the matter.